sassoftware/SAS-lsm/README.md

 ### Installation

-Refer to detailed installation documentation [here](http://toothless.unx.sas.com).
+Refer to detailed installation documentation provided in package as **Install-Update-Guide.pdf**.

 ### Running